MumenJarrah/CloudLabs/lab7.md

 waste CPU time when there is no data.

 The read-based blocking mechanism works well for one interface.
 If a process is waiting on multiple interfaces, it cannot block on just one of the interfaces.
-It has to block on all of them altogether.Linuxhas a system call calledselect(), which allows a program to monitor multiple file descriptors simultaneously.
+It has to block on all of them altogether.
+Linux has a system call called select(), which allows a program to monitor multiple file descriptors simultaneously.
-To useselect(), we need to store all the file descriptors to be monitored in a set, and then we give the set to theselect()system call, which will block the process until data are available on one of the file descriptors in the set.
+To useselect(), we need to store all the file descriptors to be monitored in a set, and then we give the set to the select() system call, which will block the process until data are available on one of the file descriptors in the set.
 We can check which file descriptor has received data.
-In the following Python code snippet, we useselect()to monitor aTUNand a socket file descriptor.
+In the following Python code snippet, we use select() to monitor aTUNand a socket file descriptor.

 ```
 # We assume that sock and tun file descriptors have already been created.